creativemarket/goarion/README.md

 cd src/github.com/filitchp
 git clone git@github.com:filitchp/goarion.git
 ```
-NOTE: before building Goarion you have to install the Arion C++ library by following the steps here: https://github.com/snapwire-media/arion#installation
+NOTE: before building Goarion you have to install the Arion library by following the steps here: https://github.com/snapwire-media/arion#installation

 Satisfy Go dependencies (this will recursively install them using the Go standard directory structure)
 ```bash